 War Memorial Center

 Stunning architectural landmark on Milwaukee’s lakefront stands as a beautiful memorial to those who died in service, served and are currently serving in the U.S. Armed Services.
 Original World War I and World War II poster collection, eternal flame and reflecting pool, Purple Heart Memorial, 9/11 Memorial and Fox Company Memorial.
-Open daily; free to the public.
+Open daily; free admission.
 750 N. Lincoln Memorial Dr., Milwaukee; Telephone: (414) 273-5533; Website: www.warmemorialcenter.org.

 Wisconsin Automotive Museum